 But that cautiousness and commitment can only go so far, before the chaos of contemporary existence throws your plans in the garbage.
-In 2015, a slight hubbub was caused when electronic duo The Knocks posted a photo on Facebook of Bangalter (left) and de Homem-Christo (right) playing champagne pong in the Columbia Records offices while dressed like regular old guys, human faces and beards and slightly outdated outfits and all.
-While it's not clear who originally took the photo (seen in the link here), The Knocks got into some hot water for posting it since the photo, before its deletion, became a major news story in the music world and compromised Daft Punk's mission to be viewed more as machine than man.
+In 2015, a slight hubbub was caused when electronic duo The Knocks posted a photo on Facebook of Bangalter and de Homem-Christo playing champagne pong in the Columbia Records offices while dressed like regular old guys, human faces and beards and slightly outdated outfits and all.
+While it's not clear who originally took the photo (seen in the link here), The Knocks got into some hot water for posting it, as, before its deletion, it became a major news story in the music world and compromised Daft Punk's mission to be viewed more as machine than man.

 Though that's perhaps the most recent shot of Daft Punk in humanoid form, the two have been captured without their helmets on other occasions.
 In 2014, for example, TMZ caught the pair in the airport after the 2014 Grammys — which, incidentally, will have been the last time Daft Punk played a live show before this year's Grammys — looking as anonymous as possible in matching caps and shades.
 I'd best describe their appearance as "those guys you went to college with who turned out, you know, fine."
 There have also been a few other photos taken over the years showing the duo without their masks.